 Research motivation

 Despite the ostensibly important role of accurate cranial ultrasound interpretation, few studies have investigated the reliability of interpretation of cranial ultrasound.
-Differences in the identification and grading of intraventricular hemorrhage (IVH) may affect the clinical outcome like morbidity and the subsequent management options.
+Differences in the identification and grading of intraventricular hemorrhage (IVH) may affect the clinical outcome and the subsequent management options.
 This is the reason the study was undertaken.

 Research objectives